tswow/tswow-wiki-0.13/Introduction/5_CustomSpells.md

 DEATH_BOLT.Visual.Kits.Impact.cloneFrom(DEATH_COIL.Visual.Kits.Impact)
 ```

-Since we only modified visual information, we can rebuild using `bdc` and should see that we have indeed replaced the missile model and impact kit with that of Death Coil.
+Since we only modified visual information, we can rebuild using `build data client` and should see that we have indeed replaced the missile model and impact kit with that of Death Coil.
 We can also see that the casting animation and effect is still left from Shadow Bolt.
 This is because we did not replace or modify the `Cast` kit.

 ![](death-bolt-visual.png)